SanskarX10/kniru_task/README.md

 - Preview memory buffer: Check this option to view the memory buffer.
 - Model: Select the language model to use (currently only supports "gpt-3.5-turbo").
 - Summary of prompts to consider: Specify the number of prompts to consider for entity memory.

+## Detailed Solution :
+- The data stored in JSON can be parsed at it is in a tree structure and with the help of langchan LLM loaders
+- The data of the users can be used to train and fine tune our LLM for more personal responses and a better curated reply by the the model
+- Training/Fine tuning can be done in chunks as we hit a certain limit of collected data beacuse retraining for small amount is highly expensive
+- Data storage can be done in NOSQL / JSON supporting databases for faster data feeding to thr pipeline

 ## Dependencies